AlAbbas-cloud/sysmon-for-soc-analysts/hunts/powershell-hunts.md

 3. Pivot to **network connections** (Event ID 3).
 4. Check for **file creation** (Event ID 11).
 5. Investigate **registry persistence** (Event ID 13).

----

-# ✔ This file is now complete and ready for your repo.